-This is an employee engagement best practice worth investing in.
-Since increasing employee engagement is not only about motivating people into loving the company they work at, but caring about their professional development.
+This is an employee engagement strategy and best practice worth investing in.
+Since increasing employee engagement is not only about motivating people into loving the company they work at but caring about their professional development.
 Our employees or prospects are often looking for ways to advance in their careers.
-Provide them with tools and resources to learn new skills they’re interested in.
+Provide them with tools, resources, and complete skill development training as part of your successful employee engagement programs.
 An employee constantly learning and growing will definitely develop a sense of engagement towards the company and, better yet, apply their knowledge towards their work.

-Sometimes we may see our employees happy as a clam, but we won’t really know until we ask them.
+Sometimes we may see our employees happy as a clam, but we won’t really know until we ask them and ask for their employee feedback.
 If you’re implementing employee engagement best practices, it’s only wise to track if they’re working or not.
-Occasionally conduct surveys along the company to see how your team is feeling and ask them if there’s something else they’d like to see around the company.
-These polls are a great way to see how the engagement is developing and to notice if there’s a certain area that needs immediate attention.
+Occasionally conduct employee engagement surveys along the company to see how your team is feeling and ask them if there’s something else they’d like to see around the company.
+These polls are a great way to see how the engagement efforts are developing and to notice if there’s a certain area that needs immediate attention.

-Make sure to always ask for feedback and suggestions, your employees notice what goes wrong from their end, if you’re already looking for ways of sustaining them, it’s fair to really listen to them.
+Make sure to always ask for employee feedback and suggestions, your employees notice what goes wrong from their end, if you’re already looking for ways of sustaining them, it’s fair to really listen to their employee feedback.

 As a manager or anyone in a leadership role, the best way to engage your employees is to lead by example.
 No one likes a leader telling people how to do things or how to behave while misbehaving because they’re in a position with more “power”.
 Power doesn’t give anyone permission to not abide by the rules and policies of a company, and someone performing these types of conduct will only create friction and unpleasant consequences among their employees.

-Leading by example will always be the best way to show your team how to behave and how to achieve things the best way possible.
+Leading by example is part of a successful employee performance management strategy and will always be the best way to show your team how to behave and how to achieve key business outcomes in the best way possible.
 This will make them look up to you and care for the company the same way you do.

-As you can see, employee engagement strategies are not as complicated as you thought, there’s a lot that can be accomplished with just a little change on your everyday practices.
-We hope this employee engagement best practice guide come in handy to help you sustaining your most valuable employees and engage them like never before!
+As you can see, employee engagement initiatives are not as complicated as you thought, there’s a lot that can be accomplished with just a little change in your everyday practices.
+We hope this employee engagement best practice guide comes in handy to help you sustain your most valuable employees and engage them like never before!